natemcintosh/geographiclib-go/c_wrapper/README.md

 # C Wrapper

-This module is included only for benchmarking and testing purposes.
+This is the C Wrapper.
+The API should match that of the directory above exactly